Kubernetes cluster on Linode.

 These optimizations aren't one-time tasks.
 They require continuous monitoring and adjustment.
 In multi-cluster environments, maintaining consistency becomes especially challenging—configuration drift in a single cluster can result in unexpected expenses or degraded performance.
 A declarative, centralized configuration approach helps ensure autoscaling, upgrades, and resource tuning are applied uniformly across your infrastructure.
 Tools like Plural make this possible by codifying operational standards, allowing you to enforce performance and cost-efficiency best practices from the start.

-Manage Cluster Autoscaling and Node Pools
+Using Autoscaling and Node Pools to Optimize Resources

 Effective resource management is critical for balancing cost and performance.
 LKE supports cluster autoscaling, which automatically adjusts the number of nodes in a pool based on workload demand.
 This prevents over-provisioning during quiet periods while ensuring sufficient capacity during spikes.